lear piggy bank full of coins in front of yellow background.

 A savings challenge is a great way to work on your budgeting skills while saving money along the way.
 This 12-week savings challenge is easy, fun, and effective.

-Did you know it takes 59-70 days to create a habit?
-So it’s no coincidence this challenge runs for 84 days.
+It’s no coincidence this challenge runs for 84 days.
+We want to help you create a savings habit.
 Smart saving skills begin with making saving money a habit to help take control of your finances.
 By the end of this challenge, you’ll have honed the skills you need to make saving money second nature, without needing to bruise your fingers pinching pennies.

 Even if you’ve never made a budget before or tried time and time again to stick to your budget but never saw results, we can help change the way you think about money.

 Ready to take the challenge?
-Don’t miss these 7 tips:
+Don’t miss these 12 tips:

-1. Make a budget and stick to it
+2. Make a budget and stick to it

-There’s no way to avoid it, to achieve your savings goals, you need a budget.
+There’s no way to avoid it; to achieve your savings goals, you need a budget.
 There are a few methods out there, but we are big fans of the 50/30/20 method.
 Here’s how it works:

-Super Savers start with $20 saved in week one and end with a total of $570 at the end of the 12 weeks.
+Super Savers start with saving $20 in week one and end with a total savings of $570.

 Needs = 50% of your income should go to the necessities you can’t live without.
 Your housing, food, transportation, insurance, and utilities are all examples of necessities.